TomasHubelbauer/agendum/README.md

 Addressing [TODO comments](https://github.com/TomasHubelbauer/agenda/search?q=todo) continuously…

 - [ ] Implement [Net Tree](https://github.com/TomasHubelbauer/net-tree) for hierarchical items
-- [ ] Figure out why the Jest tests hand, they probably pick up `test.js` as well
-- [ ] Add Jest jUnit reporter https://github.com/michaelleeallen/jest-junit-reporter
-- [ ] Move Puppeteer tests to the Jest framework for jUnit reporting
 - [ ] Pull in Fragment types using NPM for TypeScript and use it as a ES module after changing it so
 - [ ] Fix TypeScript pipeline errors
 - [ ] Create UI tests for:
-  - Creating an item with the basic editor
   - Switching the basic editor into the rich editor
   - Creating a newline in the rich editor
-  - Creating an item with the rich editor
   - Attaching an image when not in rich editor yet by pasting
   - Attaching an image when already in the rich editor by pasting
   - Preserving text when switching from basic to rich editor